 TGba Editor: Instruction: Please modify 3th paragraph as follows:

 When a WUR AP receives a WUR Mode element of which the WUR Channel Switching subfield of the WUR Parameters field is equal to 0, the WUR AP shall set the WUR Channel Offset subfield of the WUR Parameters field of the WUR Mode element that it transmits to 0.
-Otherwise, the WUR AP shall set the WUR Channel Offset subfield of the WUR Parameters field of the WUR Mode element that it transmits to any value as defined in Table 9-262c (Subfields of WUR Parameters field from WUR AP), subject to the negotiated WUR duty cycle schedule does not overlap with the TWBTTs at which the WUR AP schedules for transmission WUR Beacon frames
+Otherwise, the WUR AP shall set the WUR Channel Offset subfield of the WUR Parameters field of the WUR Mode element that it transmits to any value as defined in Table 9-262c (Subfields of WUR Parameters field from WUR AP), subject to the negotiated on duration of WUR duty cycle schedule does not overlap with the TWBTTs at which the WUR AP schedules for transmission WUR Beacon frames if the value of WUR Channel Offset subfield is not 0.

 TGba Editor: Instruction: Please add follwoing note after 3th paragraph:

+Note: When a WUR AP receives a WUR Mode element from a WUR non-AP STA that wants to have WURx always on WURx awake state until WUR Mode teardown and provided WUR Mode Setup request is accepted, the WUR AP needs to set the WUR Channel Offset subfield of the WUR Parameters field of the WUR Mode element to 0, which is the only option to satisfy the condition that subject to the negotiated on duration of WUR duty cycle schedule does not overlap with the TWBTTs.